voukatas/Commander/README.md

 ### Agents
 - Python 3
-  - Additionaly to the C agent the python agent supports also sessions, an interactive shell between the admin and the agent
+  - Additionaly to the C agent the python agent supports also:
+    - sessions, an interactive shell between the admin and the agent
+    - obfuscation
 - C

 ### Requirements